SQL in Dataiku DSS¶

-The first step is to create a new Dataiku DSS Project.
-From the Dataiku homepage, click +New Project, select DSS Tutorials from the list, select the Code panel, and select Tutorial: SQL in Dataiku DSS.
+The first step is to create a new project.
+From the Dataiku homepage, click +New Project > DSS Tutorials > Code > SQL in Dataiku DSS (Tutorial).
 Click on Go to Flow.

 Multiple Ways to Move Data to Your Database¶

 First, we want to get the uploaded data into the SQL database.
 We’ll highlight a couple ways to do this.

 Let’s start by opening the orders dataset.
 Its data consists of a CSV file that has been uploaded into Dataiku DSS.
 CSV files do not contain any kind of typing information.
 Thus, the columns of this dataset are for the moment not specifically typed and Dataiku DSS assumes by default that all columns have string storage type.
 When we sync this dataset to the database, we want pages_visited, tshirt_price, and tshirt_quantity to have integer, double, and integer storage, respectively.

 The Sync recipe maps the storage type in the input dataset to a similar type in the output database.
 So let us first set the column types in the input dataset.
 One way to handle this is to infer the storage types from the data and save the updated schema.
 Note that the type inference is performed against a sample of the data, and you should check that the inferred types correspond to your actual data: